fbpx

 Electricity prices

-When it comes to ongoing electricity charges, we recommend you read our March 2016 customer newsletter and April 2016 Pricing Schedule to ensure you are fully informed.
+When it comes to ongoing electricity charges, we recommend you read our customer newsletter and pricing schedules to ensure you are fully informed about the line charges.
 These can be found by clicking here.
 Please contact us if you have any queries.

 Information Packs